 It’s important to know what causes high LDL (low-density lipoproteins) or bad cholesterol.
 Knowing what increases LDL levels and eliminating these cholesterol-raising factors can prevent LDL numbers from climbing and thereby help maintain good health.
-Here are the culprits that can raise LDL cholesterol, and as a result, increase the risk of heart disease.
+Here are the culprits that can raise LDL cholesterol and, as a result, increase the risk of heart disease.

 Epidemiological studies have not shown a clear relationship between dietary cholesterol intake and CHD risk.
 Some studies show a positive relationship, whereas several others show a neutral relationship.
 Clinical studies have demonstrated that dietary cholesterol increases total and LDL cholesterol, but to a lesser degree than saturated and trans fatty acids.
 Taking in an additional 100 mg/day of cholesterol increases total cholesterol by about 2.4mg/dL and LDL by 2.1 mg/dL.
 Sources of dietary cholesterol include animal products, for example, eggs, dairy products, and meats.
 Eggs contribute the most cholesterol to the diet, about 213 mg cholesterol/egg.
 Reducing dietary cholesterol is recommended to lower LDL, especially in individuals with high LDL levels.
-The mechanism by which dietary cholesterol elevates LDL appears to be through increased LDL synthesis, and decreased breakdown (4).
+The mechanism by which dietary cholesterol elevates LDL appears to be through increased LDL synthesis and decreased breakdown (4).

 Saturated and Trans Fats

 Saturated fatty acids (SFA) increase LDL cholesterol in a dose-dependent fashion, meaning that higher consumption of saturated fats results in higher LDL levels.
 Significant sources of SFA include fatty red meats and full-fat dairy products.
-High amounts of SFA are also found in tropical oils like palm oil, palm kernel oil, coconut oil.
+High amounts of SFA are also found in tropical oils like palm oil, palm kernel oil, and coconut oil.
 SFA intake has been shown to be associated with coronary heart disease (CHD) risk.
 A meta-analysis of clinical trial results shows that for every 1% increase in energy from SFA, LDL rises by 1.8 mg/dL.
 Lowering SFA consumption to less than 7% of energy and cholesterol consumption to less than 200 mg/day lowers LDL by 9% to 12% compared with baseline or a Western-type diet with higher SFA and cholesterol (1).
 Animal studies have shown that SFA increases LDL by inhibiting LDL receptor activity and increasing lipoprotein production (2).

-Trans fatty acids (TFA) increase LDL to a similar degree as saturated fatty acids, but also lower HDL.
+Trans fatty acids (TFA) increase LDL to a similar degree as saturated fatty acids but also lower HDL.
 Consequently, the LDL:HDL ratio is increased two-fold higher following the consumption of TFA compared to the consumption of SFA.
 Clinical trials have shown that TFA intake is associated with increases in the LDL:HDL ratio.
 Furthermore, studies have shown that individuals with high TFA intake have a higher risk of CHD.
-TFA is found naturally in small amounts in certain foods including dairy products, beef, and lamb.
+TFA is found naturally in small amounts in certain foods, including dairy products, beef, and lamb.
 Additionally, small amounts of TFA are formed during the refining of liquid vegetable oils such as canola and soybean oil.
 TFA is also made by a process called partial hydrogenation, which adds hydrogen to unsaturated fatty acids.
-This process turns liquid oil into a semi-solid form such as shortenings and margarines, which are the most common sources of TFA.
+This process turns liquid oil into a semi-solid form, such as shortenings and margarine, which are the most common sources of TFA.
 Other sources include commercially fried foods, baked goods, and savory snack foods (1).
 TFA can elevate LDL by decreasing LDL breakdown (3).